Schedule a new home warranty inspection before time runs out.

 When you buy a new built home, the builder provides you with home warranty insurance.
 The cost of this warranty insurance is included in the sale price of your home.
 This is special type of insurance (sometimes called a third-party warranty).
 It’s meant to give peace of mind against risks that you can’t control and some financial security.
-The mandatory minimum warranty in British Columbia is the known as the 2-5-10 warranty.
+The mandatory minimum warranty in British Columbia is the 2-5-10 warranty.

 The minimum 2-5-10 home warranty includes: